adamsilver/fdpb/02-a-checkout-flow.md

 Some numbers contain a decimal point such as a price; other numbers are negative which need a minus sign.
 Unfortunately, some browsers don't provide buttons for these symbols on the keypad.
 If that wasn't enough some desktop versions of Firefox will round up huge numbers.

 In these cases, it's safer to use a regular text box to avoid excluding users unnecessarily.
 Remember users are still able to type numbers this way it's just that the buttons are a smaller.
-And to soften the blow a little bit, the numeric keyboard can be triggered for iOS users by using the pattern attribute as shown below.
+And to soften the blow a little bit, the numeric keyboard can be triggered for iOS users by using the pattern attribute.

 ```HTML
 <input type="text" pattern="[0-9]*">